vuezy/teeny-store/docs/guide/getting-started.md

 <<< @/examples/counter/index.js
 <App />

 The code basically sets up a store to keep track of the `count` state.
 Whenever the `count` state changes, the element displaying it is re-rendered.

-The state is also persisted to the `localStorage`.
-<br><br>
+If you want to persist the state, you can make use of the [persistence plugin](/api/persistence-plugin).

+<<< @/examples/counter/snippets/persistence.js#persistence

 For more examples, see the [Examples](/guide/examples) page.
 Check out the [API Reference](/api/teeny-store) for more details.